Markham College: History

-The House System

-Students are nominally divided into four "Houses" which compete in sports, academics and other activities.
-They are called Cochrane, Guise, Miller and Rowcroft, being named after Thomas Cochrane, Martin Guise, Guillermo Miller (all of whom fought in the Peruvian War of Independence) and Thomas Edward Rowcroft (the first British diplomat in Peru).
-Their colours are red, blue, green and yellow, respectively.
-Houses compete in a series of events to obtain the Founder's shield.

-The House competition has three major elements: the Swimming Gala, Markham on Stage, and Sports Day.
-While these are the three most important competitions, during the year students compete regularly in academic, art and sports disciplines including: football, basketball, rugby, cricket, hockey, volleyball, softball, and minisports.
-Minisports consists of many small disciplines such as archery, shooting, climbing, surfing, table tennis, tennis, badminton, chess, croquet, and others.

-Languages
+Curriculum

+Students fulfil the Peruvian national curriculum as well as the IGCSE (International General Certificate of Secondary Education) programme from the University of Cambridge.
+Many students subsequently enroll in the International Baccalaureate Diploma Programme.

 Classes are mostly taught in English, with a small number of courses taught in Spanish.
 The study of French is compulsory from P6 to S1, becoming optional from S2 onwards.

-Subjects offered

 At IGCSE level, for courses at secondary three and four, Markham offers classes in Additional Mathematics, Art & Design, Business Studies, Computer Studies, Co-ordinated (double) Science, Design and Technology (three options), Drama, First Language English, Food and Nutrition, French, Geography, History, Information Technology, Literature in both English and Spanish, Mathematics, Music, Physical Education and First and Foreign Language Spanish.

 At IB Diploma level, Further Mathematics, Biology, Chemistry, Computer Science, Design Technology, Economics, English A and B, Film Studies, French B, Geography, Global Politics, History, Mathematics, Music, Physics, Psychology, Spanish A and B, Sports, Exercise and Health Science, Theatre Arts and Visual Arts are currently all being taught at Higher Level.
 In addition to those, Environmental Systems is also available at Standard Level.